Plant nutrition

 These elements stay beneath soil as salts, so plants absorb these elements as ions.
 The macronutrients are taken up in larger quantities; hydrogen, oxygen, nitrogen and carbon contribute to over 95% of a plant's entire biomass on a dry matter weight basis.
 Micronutrients are present in plant tissue in quantities measured in parts per million, ranging from 0.1 to 200 ppm, or less than 0.02% dry weight.

 Most soil conditions across the world can provide plants adapted to that climate and soil with sufficient nutrition for a complete life cycle, without the addition of nutrients as fertilizer.
 However, if the soil is cropped it is necessary to artificially modify soil fertility through the addition of fertilizer to promote vigorous growth and increase or sustain yield.
 This is done because, even with adequate water and light, nutrient deficiency can limit growth and crop yield.

 History

+That plants absorb nutrients from their environment, including water from the soil, and distribute water and other nutrients throughout their tissues must have been understood since prehistoric times.
+Aristotle and later investigators were faced with questions about what these nutrients were and how they were absorbed and transported within plants—questions whose answers were less obvious.

+Required elements

 Carbon, hydrogen and oxygen are the basic nutrients plants receive from air and water.
 Justus von Liebig proved in 1840 that plants needed nitrogen, potassium and phosphorus.
 Liebig's law of the minimum states that a plant's growth is limited by nutrient deficiency.
 Plant cultivation in media other than soil was used by Arnon and Stout in 1939 to show that molybdenum was essential to tomato growth.